 Having worked with many clients over the years with unwanted behaviours it is often the case that although a person wishes to stop repeating and believes that their lives would be much better without the habit, something undermines all their attempts to stop.

-In many cases they find that there is a small part of them that still believes that the addiction serves some positive purpose and that life without it would be unhappy or somehow less enjoyable.
-Motivation to stop can then be reduced and two warring parts are created, one demanding that the addiction stops and beating the ‘self’ up when it indulges and the other ignoring all the rationale and logic that it is given to stop.
+In many cases they find that there is a small part of them that still believes that the habit serves some positive purpose and that life without it would be unhappy or somehow less enjoyable.
+Motivation to stop can then be reduced and two warring parts are created, one demanding that the habit stops and beating the ‘self’ up when it indulges and the other ignoring all the rationale and logic that it is given to stop.

 I usually see clients for an initial intensive session examining all aspects of the habit and concluding with a hypnotherapy session based on all the information gathered.
-Where the addiction is more deeply rooted and has been used to cover abuse or as a tool to escape from depression or anxiety, these issues often need to be worked on in more depth before the addiction can be released.
+Where the habit is more deeply rooted and has been used to cover abuse or as a tool to escape from depression or anxiety, these issues often need to be worked on in more depth before the habit can be released.

 Please do contact me for more details email@example.com or call me on 07748647489.